-Riders can choose between 27.5″ and 29″ wheels, depending on their height and what they intend to do with the bike.
+Riders can choose between 27.5 and 29-inch wheels wheels, depending on their height and what they intend to do with the bike.
 The headtube angle is larger for the two larger frame sizes, so riders of all heights will get a responsive frame geometry.

 I love the whole Trail series because of the light and high-quality CAAD aluminum frames, but the Trail 3 is my favorite because of the Shimano SLX components.
 The Trail 3 comes with high-end 1×11 gearing, which has the best ratio between weight and gearing variety.

-As you’d expect, the Trail 3 has Shimano hydraulic brakes, and the tires are 2.25″ in width, so Cannondale didn’t mess around when they intended to create a good all-rounder trail bike and that’s why it is included on this best mountain bikes review.
+As you’d expect, the Trail 3 has Shimano hydraulic brakes, and the tires are 2.25″ in width, so Cannondale didn’t mess around when they intended to create a good all-rounder trail bike.

 Cannondale Habit AL 5 29 (2019)